I'm a research assistant at the Media Computing Group.

 An arrow marks a major peer-reviewed archival publication.

 - Philipp Wacker, Oliver Nowak, Simon Voelker and Jan Borchers.
 ARPen: Mid-Air Object Manipulation Techniques for a Bimanual AR System with Pen & Smartphone.
-In to appear: Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems, CHI '19, pages 619:1–619:10, ACM, New York, NY, USA, May 2019.
+In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems, CHI '19, pages 619:1–619:10, ACM, New York, NY, USA, May 2019.

 - Philipp Wacker, Adrian Wagner, Simon Voelker and Jan Borchers.
 Physical Guides: An Analysis of 3D Sketching Performance on Physical Objects in Augmented Reality.
 In Proceedings of the 6th Symposium on Spatial User Interaction, SUI '18, pages 10, ACM, New York, NY, USA, October 2018.